 9. I am more empathetic and sympathetic.

-Maybe it’s all the Daniel Tiger, maybe it’s one of my best friend’s parenting techniques that has rubbed off on me, but I use feeling words a lot more now.
+Maybe it’s all the Daniel Tiger’s Neighborhood, maybe it’s one of my best friend’s parenting techniques that has rubbed off on me, but I use feeling words a lot more now.
 I recognize how my child is feeling and give him the words to verbalize it.
 I validate his feelings.
 I don’t just look at a screaming toddler and think, “What is WRONG with that child?!”
 I think, “Poor kid.
 He must be tired.
 He must be having a hard time.
 How tough it must be to have so many feelings and no other way to express them?”
 I get down on my child’s level, give him a hug or look him in the eye, and tell him I know how he feels.
-The same thing works with adults.
+(Pssst.
+The same thing can work with adults.)

 Finally, the biggest one of all for me: